Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Results

-Slight deviation from nominal type 1 errors rates is not of concern and due largely to tight distribution of the estimated TDP around actual TDP compounded by the TDP estimation procedure's assumption of a low proportion of tests generated under the alternative hypothesis.
-Table \ref{alpha_tab2} shows estimated TDP's precise reflection of actual TDP, with the exception of slightly conservative estimates in the case of TDP's of 0.5 estimated under the higher proportion of non-zero $\Delta b_k$'s (Table \ref{alpha_tab2}b).

-Figure \ref{asymp_tdp_binary} depicts results from the binary outcome with 20 non-zero $\Delta b_k$'s and shows actual TDP first starting above and then approaching the estimated, or nominal, level for increasing effect size differences, though at higher values than observed for the continuous outcome.
-TDP estimates of 0.9 and 0.7 fall slightly below their actual level.
-These estimates in general tend to be very close to their actual values at all TDP estimates and prescribed $\alpha$'s as shown in Table \ref{binary_expec}.
+Figure \ref{asymp_tdp_binary}, generated from the binary outcome, shows actual TDP starting above and then approaching the estimated, or nominal, TDP for increasing effect size differences, though at higher values than observed for the continuous outcome.
+These estimates tend to be very close to their actual values at all levels of estimated TDP.

-\subsection{Data analysis}
+\section{Data analysis}